Dr Iain Reid

 I conducted my post-doctoral research in the Department of Cognitive Science at the University of Malta, working on the CITYCoP project.
 This research examined fear of crime, risk perception, and feelings of security and insecurity, and whether these can be measured through a smartphone application.

-Presently, I am a Senior Research Associate in the School of Computing, where I am working on the cSALSA project.
-The focus of this research is to examine cyber security across working age populations.
+I joined the university as a Senior Research Associate in the School of Computing, where I worked on the cSALSA project.
+The focus of this research was to examine human cyber security risk across working age populations.

 The broad focus of my research is on the application of psychological approaches to defence and security across information landscapes, and social and behavioural approaches to cybercrime and cyber security.
 My current research interests are: